404answernotfound/404answernotfound/README.md

 <h2>Long story short</h2>
 <h3>Digital Techy Nerd creating content for unexistent readers, finder of problems to known solutions</h3>
     Are you a Notion fan? :) <a href="https://404answernotfound.notion.site">Here's my public Notion profile</a>!
+    <br/><br/>
+    <h3>I'm also part of a community of amazing individuals with a mission to enable people to Open Source.
+Join us @ Schrodinger's Hat! https://www.schrodinger-hat.it/</h3>
 </div>